francescovisconti/francescovisconti.github.io/publications.md

 ## Articles

+* Visconti, F. (_Forthcoming_) Voting across borders?
+The electoral consequences of transnationalism.
+_Journal of Elections, Public Opinion and Parties_.

+* Kyriazi, A., Visconti, F. (_Forthcoming_) Emigration and welfare in the EU: the social consequences of the right to exit.
+_International Migration Review_.

+* Moise, A. D., Natili, M., Truchlewski, Z., Visconti, F., and Wang, C. (2023).
+EU Polity Building after the Russian Invasion of Ukraine.
+_Journal of European Public Policy_. doi: [10.1080/13501763.2023.2205442](https://doi.org/10.1080/13501763.2023.2205442)

 * Natili, M., and Visconti, F. (2023) A different logic of polity building?
 The Russian invasion of Ukraine and EU citizens’ demand for social security.
 _Journal of European Public Policy_. doi: [10.1080/13501763.2023.2217228](https://doi.org/10.1080/13501763.2023.2217228)

 * Visconti, F., Kyriazi, A. (2023).
 A solidarity bias?
 Assessing the effects of individual transnationalism on redistributive solidarity in the EU.
 _Journal of European Public Policy_. doi: [10.1080/13501763.2022.2153155](https://doi.org/10.1080/13501763.2022.2153155)

 * Visconti, F. (2022).
 The Europeanisation of deservingness?
 Attitudes on immigrants’ access to welfare before and after Maastricht and the refugee crisis.